Skydio/skydio-skills/README.md

 # Getting Started with the Skydio Skills SDK

 ## NOTE: This is now only available to approved developers.
-For the remainder of this year (2019) and into next we are focusing our development resources on supporting a very small number of partners, which unfortunately means we cannot continue to support the beta Skills SDK that was made available for Skydio R1.

-With this guide, you'll be able to create new Skills for the Skydio App to add custom behaviors to your R1.
+With this guide, you'll be able to create new Skills for Skydio 2.
-Skills are python scripts that run onboard R1 and provide basic UI elements inside the app.
+Skills are python scripts that run onboard the drone and provide basic UI elements inside the app.

 ![animation](assets/images/roof-inspection.gif)